 Urban India is magnificent in its own right and must be mentioned.
 The adventurous can travel by rickshaw through the winding streets of the city and explore the exotic markets.
 India's Jain temples are a sight to behold and are a major highlight of any trip to India.
 Also, India's sheer beauty is accessible by many train routes such as the Kashmir Railway, which offers excellent service.

-India has two monsoon seasons; India's northeast monsoon is typically from November to December, while the southwest monsoon is early May or June.
+India has two monsoon seasons.
+India's northeast monsoon is typically from November to December, while the southwest monsoon is early May or June.
 After the monsoon, the rainy season begins for the northeast regions.
-January and December is usually India's coldest period.
+January and December are usually India's coldest periods.
 As a rule of thumb, further south begins to cool down but is more humid.
 In the winter, India's average temperature is about 55° F (12.8° C).
 Snow is not uncommon in the north and locations near the Himalayas.

 Indians commonly greet each other by grasping their own hands and slightly bowing.
 "Namaste" usually accompanies the greeting.
 While it's the norm for two men or women to shake hands in a western fashion, it is not appropriate for a man and woman to do so in Indian culture.
 Also note that in India, waving the hand generally means no.

-As a general rule, breads are the staple of northern India and rice is more common in southern India.
-Indian breads are usually either cooked in the tandoor oven, such as naan, or fried like dosa.
+As a general rule, slices of bread are the staple of northern India and rice is more common in southern India.
+Indian loaves of bread are usually either cooked in the tandoor oven, such as naan or fried like dosa.
 Typically these staples are served with thali, which are regional but served all over India.
-Thali consist of many small dishes such as vegetables, dal, yoghurt, pickles and chutneys.
+Thali consists of many small dishes such as vegetables, dal, yogurt, pickles, and chutneys.

-India is a tea drinking country, and tea is a huge part of Indian culture.
+India is a tea-drinking country, and tea is a huge part of Indian culture.
 It's typically served twice or more per day.
 Chai is the Indian word for tea, not to be confused for masala chai which is spiced black tea with cinnamon, ginger, cardamom, cloves, and milk.
 A common Indian beverage to cool down in the heat is the lassi.
-It is a thick mixture of yoghurt, water, and spices which is served either sweet or salted.
-Thandai is another dairy based beverage which is cooling and made of milk, almonds, saffron, cardamom, and seeds.
-Kaapi, or filter coffee, is a coffee beverage which sometimes incorporates chicory.
+It is a thick mixture of yogurt, water, and spices that is served either sweet or salted.
+Thandai is another dairy-based beverage that is cooling and made of milk, almonds, saffron, cardamom, and seeds.
+Kaapi, or filter coffee, is a coffee beverage that sometimes incorporates chicory.
 Boiled milk and sugar are added to taste.

 The Indian rupee (INR) is the accepted currency of India.
 Indian rupee banknotes come in ₹5, ₹10, ₹20, ₹50, ₹100, ₹500, and ₹1000.
 50 paise coins, which are the equivalent of about a half of an Indian rupee, are also accepted.